Multi-SpacePhish: Extending the Evasion-space of Adversarial Attacks against Phishing Website Detectors using Machine Learning: The Evasion-space of Adversarial Attacks against ML-PWD

 \subsection{Evasion Attacks against ML-PWD}

-Adversarial attacks exploit a perturbation, $\varepsilon$, that induces a ML model \smacal{M} to provide an output favoring the attacker (cf. §\ref{ssec:aml}).
-In our case, \smacal{M} is a (binary) classifier that analyzes $F_x$, hence we can express an adversarial attack through the following Expression:
+Adversarial attacks exploit a perturbation, $\varepsilon$, that induces a ML model \smacal{M} to provide an output favoring the attacker (§\ref{ssec:aml}).
+In our case, \smacal{M} is a (binary) classifier that analyzes $F_x$, hence we can express an adversarial attack as follows:

 In other words, the objective is finding a perturbation $\varepsilon$ that induces a ML model \smacal{M} (that is assumed to work well) to misclassify a given sample $x$ (i.e., $y^{\varepsilon}_x \neq y_x$).
 Because our focus is on \textit{evasion} attacks, such misclassification entails having a positive (i.e., phishing) classified as a negative (i.e., benign).
 It is implicitly assumed that such $\varepsilon$ must: (i)~preserve the \textit{ground truth}\footnote{E.g., changing a URL from ``go0gle.com'' to ``google.com'' is not a valid $\varepsilon$.} (i.e., $y^{\varepsilon}_x$ should be the same as $y_x$); and (ii)~preserve the \textit{phishing logic} of a webpage~\cite{panum2020towards}.
 Such $\varepsilon$, however, can lead to different effects on $y^{\varepsilon}_{x}$ depending on `where' it is applied during the workflow described by Exp.~\ref{eq:normal}.
 We describe such occurrence by formalizing the \textit{evasion-space} of an attacker.